 Richmont holds commencement each May.
 Students who are within three courses of meeting graduation requirements during the spring semester are permitted to participate in the ceremony if the courses will be complete by the final day of the subsequent summer semester.
 A notation will appear in the commencement program indicating that the student is participating under this policy.

 Degrees will not be conferred nor will diplomas and transcripts be available without completion of all coursework as dictated by the student's degree program.
-Students who have earned a failing grade in any course and has not had the opportunity to retake the course before the commencement date will not be permitted to participate in commencement.
+Students who have earned a failing grade in any course and have not had the opportunity to retake the course before the commencement date will not be permitted to participate in commencement.

-FINANCIAL SATISFACTORY ACADEMIC PROGRESS (FSAP)
+SATISFACTORY ACADEMIC PROGRESS (SAP)

-This policy is required for Title IV (Financial Aid) compliance and is set in accordance with the mandates of the Department of Education.
-It follows guidelines the University has already established regarding GPA and degree length.
-This policy sets the standard for minimum financial satisfactory academic progress (FSAP).
-Students receiving Title IV loans must maintain the requirements of FSAP in order to remain eligible to receive aid.
+This policy is required for Title IV (Financial Aid) compliance and is set in accordance with the mandates of the U.S. Department of Education.
+This policy supports guidelines the University has already established regarding GPA and degree length.
+This policy sets the standard for minimum financial satisfactory academic progress (SAP).
+Students receiving Title IV loans must maintain the requirements of SAP in order to remain eligible to receive aid.
 Students not receiving financial aid must still comply with all requirements of maintaining satisfactory academic progress for continuance in any academic program Richmont offers.

-Evaluation Criteria for FSAP
+Evaluation Criteria for SAP:

-- 1. Program Length: MAMFT and MACMHC programs must be completed within 5 years.
-The MAMin and MS programs must be completed within 3 years.
-Students who do not complete degree requirements within 5 years will NOT be considered in good academic standing and will not be eligible for financial aid.
+1. Program Length: Master of Arts in Clinical Mental Health Counseling (MACMHC) programs must be completed within 5 years.
+The following programs must be completed in 3 years: Master of Science in Pastoral Care and Integration; Master of Arts in Ministry; Master of Arts in Spiritual Formation and Direction; and the Master of Arts in Ministry: Anglican Concentration.
+Students who do not complete degree requirements within the time specified will NOT be considered in good academic standing and will not be eligible for financial aid.
 Students have the option to appeal, but there is no guarantee it will be granted.
-Students must be enrolled for at least 6 hours every fall and spring and successfully complete these courses without making the following grades for those 6 attempted hours: W, WP, WF, I, AU, IP, and F. - 2.
-Grades and Term GPA: A Term GPA below a B (3.0) will result in being placed on warning.
+Students must be enrolled for at least 6 hours every fall and spring and successfully complete these courses without making the following grades for those 6 attempted hours: F, W, WP, WF, I, IP, and AU.

+2. Grades and Term GPA: A Term GPA below a B (3.0) will result in being placed on SAP Warning.
 Failure to make Satisfactory Academic Progress may be a result of unsatisfactory performance in classes, not attending class, unsatisfactory performance on qualifying exams, unsatisfactory research progress, or failure to meet other program requirements.
-Note: SAP is based on Term (not Cumulative) GPA. - 3.
-Successful Completion of 6 hours: Students must successfully complete 6 hours of credit for each fall and spring semester.
+Note: SAP is based on Term (not Cumulative) GPA.

+3. Successful Completion of 6 hours: Students must successfully complete 6 hours of credit for each fall and spring semester.

-Requirements for Satisfactory Academic Progress
+Requirements for Satisfactory Academic Progress:

-Grades of W (withdrawn), I (incomplete), IP (in progress), WF (withdrawn with failure), WP (withdrawn with passing), AU (audit), and/or F (failure) are not grades that award credit and therefore do not count toward the 6 hours needed for SAP.
+Grades of F, W, WP, WF, I, IP, and AU are not grades that award credit and therefore do not count toward the 6 hours needed for SAP.

-In clinical courses in the School of Counseling (Practicum, Internship I, and Internship II) students must complete all requirements for each clinical class in order to earn a grade of Pass.
+In clinical courses in the School of Counseling (Counseling Practicum, Internship I, and Internship II), students must complete all requirements for each clinical class in order to earn a grade of Pass.